kiarie404/Events/29-July-2025- Pointer-Provenance/src/strict_provenance.md

   // pointer_8 : (a raw pointer NOT built from a reference BUT from a parent-raw-pointer.
 There are 2 catches...
   // ...1. that the Parent-raw-pointer was derived from a slice.
-Meaning it had a shrinked provenance beforehand
+Meaning it had a shrinked spatial provenance beforehand
   // ...2.
 We are shrinking the Mutability info in the Provenance details.
 The new pointer is a read-only pointer
   // So the spatial info in the provenance is unaffected
   // It's the Access Rights that change (Mutability Info)